 - Amplify learning

 - Optimize the whole

-A piece of useful advice could be to prioritize tasks that you can learn most from.
-This way you could kill two flies with one stone - move forward with your projects, while squeezing out knowledge from them, and minimizing future waste.
+A piece of useful advice could be to prioritize tasks that you can learn the most from.
+This way, you could kill two birds with one stone - move forward with your projects while squeezing out knowledge from them and minimizing future waste.

 Decide as late as possible